e-oj/Fawn/README.md

 var collection = "lint_collection_name_if_you_want_to_specify";

-//remember, _collection and options are optional Lint.init("mongodb://127.0.0.1:27017/testDB", collection || null, options || null);
+// remember, _collection and options are optional Lint.init("mongodb://127.0.0.1:27017/testDB", collection || null, options || null);
 ```
 <br>